apache/spark/docs/spark-connect-overview.md

 spark-connect-repl
 {% endhighlight %}

-A greeting message will appear when the REPL successfully initialises:
+A greeting message will appear when the REPL successfully initializes:
 {% highlight bash %}
 Spark session available as 'spark'.
    _____                  __      ______                            __